afanfa/register_pressure/register_pressure/README.md

 Register allocation is the process of assigning local variables and expression results of a GPU kernel to the registers available on the hardware.
 It is performed by the compiler at compilation time, and it is influenced by other stages like instruction scheduling.
 Finding an optimal solution to this problem is hard (NP-Hard) and heuristic techniques must to be adopted to find close-to-optimal solutions in a reasonable amount of time.

 The compiler tries to apply heuristic techniques to maximize occupancy by reducing the need for registers following Table 1.
-When the amount of registers requested becomes too high, performance is penalized by "register pressure" which leads to low occupancy and scratch memory usage.
+When the number of registers requested becomes too high, performance is penalized by "register pressure" which leads to low occupancy and scratch memory usage.

 Sometimes, the compiler may decide that it is fruitful to reach a better level of occupancy even though the request for registers is higher than the limit reported in Table 1 (e.g., need for 134 registers but compiler allocates only 128 and the rest in scratch memory).
 This higher level of occupancy can be achieved by saving some variables in [scratch memory](https://llvm.org/docs/AMDGPUUsage.html#amdgpu-address-spaces): a portion of local memory, private to the thread, backed by global memory and much slower than register memory.
 This technique is called "register spilling".